Little Dixie (Missouri): Postwar history

-The Little Dixie Conference, an athletic conference for high schools in Callaway and Boone counties, operated from 1952 to 2006.
+The Little Dixie Conference, an athletic conference for high schools in Callaway, Audrain, and Boone counties, operated from 1952 to 2006.

 In many parts of Little Dixie, some antebellum plantation homes still stand today.
 Many people participate in heritage tourism and historic projects to preserve these structures and other aspects of this era.

 Other aspects of the region's complex history, including after the Civil War, are also being studied and preserved.
 Beginning in 1998, the State Historic Preservation Office (of the Department of Natural Resources), conducted a survey to identify the remaining historic African-American schools in the 15 counties of Little Dixie; this survey was extended throughout the state and lasted until 2002.
 The study documented the historic structures, identifying those that were unique architecturally.
 It also captured the stories of people associated with them.
 The team conducted many oral interviews with former students, teachers, administrators and members of the communities to learn about their communities during the Jim Crow era.
 Because many of the former rural schools consisted of just one room, they have been adapted for a wide variety of uses.
 Many have survived.
 In addition, schools were often started in black churches or chapels, many of which still stand.
 As a result of the study, the state recommended numerous African-American schools for nomination to the National Register of Historic Places.

 Continuing demographic changes throughout the 20th century have resulted in a decrease in the number and proportion of African Americans in most of the seven counties of Little Dixie.
 Only Boone County in 2010 had an increase in African-American population since 2000.
 Blacks made up 9.29 percent of the population.
 In each of the other six counties, African Americans made up 6 percent or less of total population.
 In each case, the number and proportion of blacks in the population had declined since 2000.